 We encourage students to explore a variety of resources that are available to help you access academic materials.
 Folsom Lake College provides students with access to a variety of assistive software and hardware on campus.
 Remember that some of these accommodations require that you have been provided specific accommodations by DSPS.
+View the Accessibility & Digital Security Guide for more information.

 Canvas is the online learning portal for Folsom Lake College.
 Some students with disabilities will encounter challenges navigating the web portal.
 If you're finding that reading, navigating, and understanding content within Canvas is difficult, please make an appointment with the Assistive Technology Specialist.
 DSPS recommends that students utilize NVDA, a free screen reader, to navigate through Canvas and access their academic content.